 Here are my takeaways from the first part of our conversation:

 - Get a mentor.
 If your background is in academia, find an entrepreneur to mentor you in real-world realities.
 If you’re an entrepreneur, find an academic mentor who can teach you about teaching.
 Teaching entrepreneurship requires both.

 - Train entrepreneurs like artists.
 Just like are no “right” answers in art, there are no right answers in entrepreneurship.
 Instead of focusing on teaching answers, we should focus on teaching skills.

 - Students learn skills by practicing them.
 Experiences, not textbooks, are the best way to teach skills.

-Subscribe here to get notified of the second part of my interview with Steve where we discuss:
+Click here for the second part of our conversation where we discuss: